-- 28.1 The returning officer is to put in place arrangements to enable requests for assistance to vote to be made. - 28.2 Where the returning officer receives a request from a voter who requires assistance to vote, the returning officer is to make such arrangements as he or she considers necessary to enable that voter to vote.

-29. Spoilt ballot papers and spoilt text message votes

-29.1 If a voter has dealt with his or her ballot paper in such a manner that it cannot
+- 28.1 The returning officer is to put in place arrangements to enable requests for assistance to vote to be made. - Where the returning officer receives a request from a voter who requires assistance to vote, the returning officer is to make such arrangements as he or she considers necessary to enable that voter to vote. - 29.
+Spoilt ballot papers and spoilt text message votes - 29.1 If a voter has dealt with his or her ballot paper in such a manner that it cannot be accepted as a ballot paper (referred to as a "spoilt ballot paper"), that voter may apply to the returning officer for a replacement ballot paper.

-- 29.2 On receiving an application, the returning officer is to obtain the details of the unique identifier on the spoilt ballot paper, if he or she can obtain it. - 29.3 The returning officer may not issue a replacement ballot paper for a spoilt ballot paper unless he or she: - (a) is satisfied as to the voter's identity; and - (b) has ensured that the completed ID declaration form, if required, has not been returned. - 29.4 After issuing a replacement ballot paper for a spoilt ballot paper, the returning officer shall enter in a list ("the list of spoilt ballot papers"): - (a) the name of the voter, and - (b) the details of the unique identifier of the spoilt ballot paper (if that officer was able to obtain it), and - (c) the details of the unique identifier of the replacement ballot paper. - 29.5 If a voter has dealt with his or her text message vote in such a manner that it cannot be accepted as a vote (referred to as a "spoilt text message vote"), that voter may apply to the returning officer for a replacement voter ID number. - 29.6 On receiving an application, the returning officer is to obtain the details of the voter ID number on the spoilt text message vote, if he or she can obtain it. - 29.7 The returning officer may not issue a replacement voter ID number in respect of a spoilt text message vote unless he or she is satisfied as to the voter's identity. - 29.8 After issuing a replacement voter ID number in respect of a spoilt text message vote, the returning officer shall enter in a list ("the list of spoilt text message votes"): - (a) the name of the voter, and - (b) the details of the voter ID number on the spoilt text message vote (if that officer was able to obtain it), and - (c) the details of the replacement voter ID number issued to the voter.
+- 29.2 On receiving an application, the returning officer is to obtain the details of the unique identifier on the spoilt ballot paper, if he or she can obtain it. - 29.3 The returning officer may not issue a replacement ballot paper for a spoilt ballot paper unless he or she: - (a) is satisfied as to the voter's identity; and - (b) has ensured that the completed ID declaration form, if required, has not been returned. - 29.4 After issuing a replacement ballot paper for a spoilt ballot paper, the returning officer shall enter in a list ("the list of spoilt ballot papers"): - (a) the name of the voter, and - (b) the details of the unique identifier of the spoilt ballot paper (if that officer was able to obtain it), and - (c) the details of the unique identifier of the replacement ballot paper. - If a voter has dealt with his or her text message vote in such a manner that it cannot be accepted as a vote (referred to as a "spoilt text message vote"), that voter may apply to the returning officer for a replacement voter ID number. - 29.6 On receiving an application, the returning officer is to obtain the details of the voter ID number on the spoilt text message vote, if he or she can obtain it. - 29.7 The returning officer may not issue a replacement voter ID number in respect of a spoilt text message vote unless he or she is satisfied as to the voter's identity. - 29.8 After issuing a replacement voter ID number in respect of a spoilt text message vote, the returning officer shall enter in a list ("the list of spoilt text message votes"): - (a) the name of the voter, and - (b) the details of the voter ID number on the spoilt text message vote (if that officer was able to obtain it), and - (c) the details of the replacement voter ID number issued to the voter.